 - Self esteem barriers

 Percentage of children entitled to pupil premium

-This funding is additional to main school funding and is considered to be the best way to address the gap between children from low-income families and their wealthier peers.
-The funding is used to narrow the gap between these two distinct groups.
-It is important to remember that this is a national, not a local initiative to raise the attainment of pupils.
+This funding is additional to central school funding and is considered the best way to address the gap between children from low-income families and their wealthier peers.
+The budget is used to narrow the gap between these two distinct groups.